DataDog/integrations-core/istio/README.md

 ## Troubleshooting

 ### Invalid chunk length error
-If you see the following error on OpenMetricsBaseCheck (V1) implementation of Istio (Istio integration version `3.13.0` or earlier):
+If you see the following error on the OpenMetrics-based implementation of Istio (Istio integration version `3.13.0` or earlier):

 ```python
   Error: ("Connection broken: InvalidChunkLength(got length b'', 0 bytes read)",
   InvalidChunkLength(got length b'', 0 bytes read))
 ```

-You can use the OpenMetrics V2 implementation of the Istio integration to resolve this error.
+You can use the latest version of the OpenMetrics-based Istio integration to resolve this error.

 You must upgrade to at minimum Agent `7.31.0` and Python 3.
-See the [Configuration](#configuration) section to enable OpenMetrics V2.
+See the [Configuration](#configuration) section to enable OpenMetrics.

 ### Using the generic OpenMetrics integration in an Istio deployment